gatreddi/day-1-python-task/README.md

-# day-1-python-task
+# python with Gen AI
-a simple task assigned in my 1st day of st. school ( python and Gen AI )
+It's an st. school organized by student tribe for a span of 7 days